litestar-org/litestar/docs/usage/5-responses/4-response-headers.md

 ## Dynamic Headers

 The above detailed scheme works great for statically configured headers, but how would you go about handling dynamically setting headers?
-Starlite allows you to set headers dynamically in several ways.
+Starlite allows you to set headers dynamically in several ways and below we will detail the two primary patterns.

 ### Setting Response Headers Using Annotated Responses